Adopt this strategy to seriously upgrade your diet.

-To help you turn that intention into results, we asked nutrition experts to share the top five foods or nutrients they recommend eating more of this year—and realistic ways to make it happen.
+To help you turn that intention into results, we asked nutrition experts to share the top five foods or nutrients they recommend eating more of—and realistic ways to make it happen.

 Fruit is rich in vitamins, antioxidants, and fiber.
 And since it’s available fresh or frozen, it’s easy to stock up and have on hand.

 The 2015 Dietary Guidelines for Americans recommend that half of your plate should be filled with fruits and vegetables at every meal, but most Americans eat significantly less produce than that.

 “The average American consumes one serving of fruit per day, so let’s not say we’re going to eat five to seven servings,” Planells says.
 Instead, change your habits gradually.
 Aiming to increase your intake by two or three servings every other day is a reasonable goal.

 “By purchasing fruit and having it accessible to you throughout the day, you are setting yourself up for success,” Planells says.

 If you have diabetes, have been told you’re prediabetic, or are simply trying to mind your blood sugar, check out our guide to the five best fruits to add to your grocery list.
 They’re low in carbohydrates and sugar but also contain soluble fiber, which slows the absorption of sugar into the bloodstream, so you avoid spikes.